nukhbahmajid/CSC111-FinalProject-Jukebox/README.md

 ## Installation
 Execute the programs using the terminal (Mac OS).
-Before installing the modules on the terminal, check if your Python is at least version 3.0.
+Before installing the modules on the terminal, check if your Python is at least version 3.7.

 1. Python version check:
-‘’’python --version’’’
+'''
+python --version
+'''
 2. pygame module
+'''
-‘’’sudo pip install pygame’’’
+sudo pip install pygame
+'''

 3. eyed3 module
  - Install hombrew (https://brew.sh/)
  - Follow the instruction written on the homepage
- - ‘’’pip install eyed3’’’
+ - '''
+ pip install eyed3
+ '''